Pilladian/link-stealing-attack/Implementation/eval/Evaluation.md

     - Get posteriors for both nodes
     - Concatinate the posteriors as feature
     - Use 1 (`pos`) or 0 (`neg`) as label
+    - E.g.: (Posterior_Concat, 0) means that the nodes of which the posteriors came from haven't known each other / haven't been connected

 - Train Attacker Model `attacker`